 The fennel and squash add a slight sweetness to this dish, but also makes it healthy and hearty.
 I added tomatoes for richness and a little tangy acidity with the tender beef and sweet veggies.
 This dinner is family friendly but also diet friendly!

-- 1 28-oz can whole tomatoes, drained and halved
+- 1 can (28-oz can) whole tomatoes drained and halved

-- Combine thyme, salt and pepper; reserve 1 tsp of the mixture and stir cornstarch into the remainder.
-Toss the beef, fennel and potato in the cornstarch mixture and place in a 6-qt slow cooker, fitting the ingredients tightly; add tomatoes
+- Combine thyme, salt and pepper; reserve 1 teaspoon of the mixture and stir cornstarch into the remainder.
+Toss the beef, fennel and potato in the cornstarch mixture and place in a 6-qt slow cooker, fitting the ingredients tightly; add tomatoes.

-- Toss squash with oil and 1 tsp of the thyme mixture.
-Arrange the smaller pieces of squash on top of stew in a circular patter, then repeat with the larger rounds to create a second layer; cover and cook 4½ hr on high or 8 hr on low.
+- Toss squash with oil and 1 teaspoon of the thyme mixture.
+Arrange the smaller pieces of squash on top of stew in a circular pattern, then repeat with the larger rounds to create a second layer; cover and cook 4½hr on high or 8 hr on low.

 I’ve been in the food publishing business for over 20 years, creating recipes & food-styling for magazines, books, television & advertising.
 Order my new cookbook & stick around for amazing things to eat.